scheibome/kss-scheibo/kss_styleguide/kss-homepage.md

 }
 ```

-The markup for the wrapper is specified as follows:
+The markup for requireJs in fullscreen mode is specified as follows:

 ```
 /*